ahmedbichiou/smart-medical-aid-robot/README.md

 # MEDIBOT: Smart Medical Aid Robot

 **MEDIBOT** is an innovative robot designed to assist sick and elderly individuals in managing their medication and monitoring vital health metrics.
-Controlled via a mobile application developed using Flutter, MEDIBOT integrates with a hand bracelet to monitor vital signs such as heartbeat and blood oxygen levels.
-This project aims to simplify medication delivery and improve patient compliance.
+Controlled via a mobile application developed using Flutter,This project aims to simplify medication delivery and improve patient compliance.

 ## Table of Contents
 - [Features](#features)